wang-xinhong/Barabasi-Albert-Model-CSharp-Generator/README.md

-# Barabasi-Albert-Model-CSharp-Generator
-Barabási-Albert Model CSharp Generator
+# Barabási-Albert Model CSharp Generator

 A demo to generate Scale-free network with b-a model, not optimized for large scale.